It is a drug from the group of third-generation cephalosporin antibiotics and is designed for parenteral use only.

 Ceftazidime reduces the effectiveness of these medications, so it is recommended to use an alternative method of contraception during treatment with ceftazidime.

 - Tobramycin, amikacin and gentamicin.

-- Furosemide and torasemide, which are also known for their nephrotoxic potential.
+- Furosemide and torasemide are also known for their nephrotoxic potential.

-If you have one or more effects after the administration of this medicine, call your doctor or go to a health center closest to your home.
+If you have one or more effects after administering this medicine, call your doctor or go to a health center closest to your home.

-- Higher than normal level of eosinophils in the blood (also called eosinophilia).
+- Higher than average eosinophils in the blood (also called eosinophilia).

-- Greater amount of platelets in the blood (also called thrombocytosis ).
+- The greater amount of platelets in the blood (also called thrombocytosis ).

 - Candidiasis (which can affect the oral cavity and the vaginal mucous membrane).

 - Decrease in the number of platelets in the blood (also called thrombocytopenia ).